rancher/docs/content/rancher/v2.x/en/admin-settings/k8s-metadata/_index.md

 To force Rancher to refresh the Kubernetes metadata, a manual refresh action is available under **Tools > Drivers > Refresh Kubernetes Metadata** on the right side corner.

+You can configure Rancher to only refresh metadata when desired by setting `refresh-interval-minutes` to `0` (see below) and using this button to perform the metadata refresh manually when desired.

 ### Configuring the Metadata Synchronization

 > Only administrators can change these settings.